-Note 1: The Spratt 103 is currently officially recognized in France as U.L.M.
-But … in two technically opposite categories (“pendulum” and “multiaxis” … at the choice of the pilot ! ;).
+The Spratt 103 is officially recognized in France as ultralight aircraft in two technically opposite categories (“pendular” and “multiaxis” … at the choice of the pilot ! ;).

 Faced with this inconsistency, the Spratt concept, due to its characteristics, must have a specific regulation.

-As motorized land vehicles (automobiles and 2 wheels) circulate without a license, it is logical and necessary that a category of motorized aircraft, light and slow due to their technical characteristics, be allowed to fly without a license, Under the existing “Free Flight” regulations.
+Same as some motorized land vehicles (automobiles and 2 wheels) circulate legally without a license, it is logical and necessary that a category of motorized aircraft, light and slow due to their technical characteristics, be allowed to fly without license, under the existing “Free Flight” regulations.